-Living In-House Fees (per semester): *Includes room, chapter meal plan, chapter fees, and national fees
+Living In-House Fees (per semester): *Includes room, chapter meal plan, local chapter fees, and national fees

-Living Out-of-House Fees (per semester): *Includes chapter meal plan, chapter fees, and national fees
+Living Out-of-House Fees (per semester): *Includes chapter meal plan, local chapter fees, and national fees

 What is the Greek 55 Meal Plan and How Does it Work?